 Noticing dog knee injuries can be difficult, since many Tampa, Clearwater, and St. Petersburg owners may not even be aware of where their pet’s knee is located.
-You may all of a sudden notice that Fido isn’t using his back leg, and seems to be in pain.
+You may all of a sudden notice that your pet isn’t using his back leg.
+Seeming to be in pain.

 Types of Dog Knee Injuries

 There are a few different types of dog knee injuries that we see here at our hospital, serving Tampa, Clearwater, and St. Petersburg.
 If you suddenly notice lameness in dogs, they may have a knee injury.